Bite wound

 Bite injuries can be trivial or life-threatening for your pet.

-They are characterized by bruising and tearing and often bleed heavily (Fig.).
+They are characterized by bruises and lacerations and often bleed very heavily (Fig.).

-They are always associated with the introduction of germs, sometimes also hair and other foreign bodies into the wound.
+They are always associated with the entry of germs, and sometimes hair and other foreign bodies, into the wound.

-They often reach very deep, without always being noticeable from the outside.
+They often reach very deep, without you always noticing it from the outside.

-Bruising and tearing of tissue in depth can also be dangerous, even if hardly anything is visible from the outside.
+Bruises and lacerations of the tissue in the deeper layers can also be dangerous, even if hardly anything is visible from the outside.

 Bite injuries should therefore always be treated by a veterinarian.